Brandon Wilson (footballer, born 1997)

-Brandon James Wilson (born 28 January 1997) is an Australian professional footballer who plays as a midfielder for Thai League 1 club Lampang.
+Brandon James Wilson (born 28 January 1997) is a professional footballer who plays as a defensive midfielder for Liga 1 club Bali United.

-Born in Botswana, Wilson moved to Australia at a young age.
-He later moved to England to play youth football for Burnley before making his senior debut for Stockport County.
+Wilson moved to Australia at a young age and later moved to England to play youth football for Burnley before making his senior debut for Stockport County.
 In 2016, he returned to Australia to play for Perth Glory.

 Early life

-Wilson was born in Gaborone, Botswana to English parents.
-Lived in Doncaster, England from the age of two.
-He moved to Western Australia aged ten.
+Wilson was born in Gaborone, Botswana, to English parents and grew up in Doncaster, England, from the age of two.
+He moved to Western Australia at age ten.

 Club career

 Wilson joined Burnley in 2013.
 He was loaned to Stockport County in 2016.

 In July 2016, Wilson returned to Western Australia signing with Perth Glory to play in the A-League.
 He made his professional debut for Perth Glory on 10 August 2016 in a 2–0 win against Brisbane Roar in the 2016 FFA Cup.
 Mainly playing as a midfielder, Wilson showed his versatility in December by filling in as the starting right back against Melbourne Victory.

 On 28 February 2022, Newcastle Jets announced Wilson had signed with the club on a short-term deal until the end of the 2021–22 A-League Men.